Audrey is a medical transcriptionist, instructor, writer, photographer, and dog trainer who writes on a variety of topics.

 Just wanted to see how your recipe compares to mine.
 Sounds great!
 Would ya pass me one?
 With lots of butter?

-benny Faye Douglass from Gold Canyon, Arizona on October 23, 2009:
+Benny Faye Ashton Douglass from Gold Canyon, Arizona on October 23, 2009:

 Thank you for a great biscuit recipe, I appreciate you and your hub. thanks for sharing. creativeone59